zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/entities/view-entities/view-entity-overview-pages.md

 On the Product overview page above, there is no button to add or modify a product.
 This can be added to a view entity to update its corresponding persistable entity object.

 1. Create a microflow and name it *ACT_UpdateProduct*.
-This microflow takes the `ProductOverviewVE` object.
 2. Add a parameter and in the entity field, select *ProductOverviewVE*.
 3. Add a [retrieve]( /refguide/retrieve/) activity.
 In this activity, retrieve a *Product* object from the database.
 Configure the activity with the following details: